Super-brawl-team/epsilon/poincare/doc/style_guide.md

 ## Tree creation on TreeStack

-To preserve valid `Tree*` pointers whenever something is put on the TreeStack, it must be pushed at the end.
+To preserve valid tree pointers whenever something is put on the `TreeStack`, trees must be pushed at the end.

 > [!CAUTION]
 > Avoid this: